mucahitkayadan/yarba-frontend/docs/api_documentation.md

 - `401 Unauthorized`: Authentication is required or failed
 - `403 Forbidden`: The authenticated user does not have permission
 - `404 Not Found`: The requested resource was not found
+- `429 Too Many Requests`: Rate limit exceeded
 - `500 Internal Server Error`: An unexpected error occurred